rptb1/tammy-norie/plan/unsinkability.rst

 5. Plan
 =======

-1. Plan and schedule.
+- Plan and schedule.
-2. Measure boat for materials.
+- Measure boat for materials. @TammyNorie
-3. Order materials.
+- Make battery compartment using foam sample. @TammyNorie
+- Find vinyl samples in boxes. @1TR
+- Investigate suitable fasteners for `.idea.chesterfield`_.
+- Experiment with `.idea.chesterfield`_ with foam sample and vinyl on backing board.
+- Order materials (in phases?)
-4. Clear out boat.
+- Clear out boat.
-5. Prepare surfaces.
+- Prepare surfaces.
-6. [TBD]
+- [TBD]

 Notes
 -----

-1. Testing?
+1. Consider how I might test the unsinkability.

 6. Schedule